MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/items-repeater.md

 Use an [ItemsRepeater](/uwp/api/microsoft.ui.xaml.controls.itemsrepeater) to create custom collection experiences using a flexible layout system, custom views, and virtualization.

 Unlike [ListView](/uwp/api/windows.ui.xaml.controls.listview), [ItemsRepeater](/uwp/api/microsoft.ui.xaml.controls.itemsrepeater) does not provide a comprehensive end-user experience – it has no default UI and provides no policy around focus, selection, or user interaction.
-Instead, it’s a building block that you can use to create your own unique collection-based experiences and custom controls.
+Instead, it's a building block that you can use to create your own unique collection-based experiences and custom controls.
 While it has no built-in policy, it enables you to attach policy to build the experience you require.
 For example, you can define the layout to use, the keyboarding policy, the selection policy, etc.

 You can think of [ItemsRepeater](/uwp/api/microsoft.ui.xaml.controls.itemsrepeater) conceptually as a data-driven panel, rather than as a complete control like ListView.
 You specify a collection of data items to be displayed, an item template that generates a UI element for each data item, and a layout that determines how the elements are sized and positioned.
 Then, ItemsRepeater produces child elements based on the data source, and displays them as specified by the item template and layout.
 The items displayed do not need to be homogenous because ItemsRepeater can load content to represent the data items based on criteria you specify in a data template selector.